 Moreover, we have to keep in mind that what gives comfort can differ across age, gender, culture and psychological factors as a result of life experiences.
 Each hormone or neurotransmitter in the brain has to connect to receptors to make it active and these receptors aren’t the same in everyone.
 This means that the positive and negative effects of wine and, more generally alcohol, can vary from one person to the other depending on the factors indicated above.

-What benefits a good red wine has for our health?
+The benefits of a good red wine for our health

 According to a study of Neil Shay, some red wines and in particular the ellagic acid contained in these wines helps reducing the fatty liver and could help people manage health problems linked to obesity.
 Ellagic acid is transferred into wine in the form of ellagitannin from oak barrels and therefore the longer the exposure to oak, the more ellagic acid is dissolved into wine.